veeoid/vct_hackathon/readme.md

-# 🎮 Forge Your Team – VCT Hackathon Submission
+# 🎮 VCT Hackathon Submission - RIOT x AWS

 A smart scouting assistant for Valorant esports teams, built for the AWS x Riot Games VCT Hackathon.
 It uses real-world player stats and an LLM-powered backend to generate team compositions, justify picks, and answer detailed questions about player performance and strategy.